 3.2 Rural farmers’ perception to traditional medicines

-Table 2 shows that the perception of the rural farmers on the utilization of traditional medicine was: traditional medicine is more effective for local disease (x̄=3.32), herbal remedies are safer than modern medicine (x̄=3.77), traditional medicine is unscientific and lack proofs (x̄=3.81), traditional remedies can be harmful if not correctly used (x̄=3.74), they are more affordable and accessible (x̄=385), and natural remedies are better for our health (x̄=3.83).
+Table 2 shows that the perception of the rural farmers on the utilization of traditional medicine was: traditional medicine is more effective for local disease (x̄=3.32), herbal remedies are safer than modern medicine (x̄=3.77), traditional medicine is unscientific and lack proofs (x̄=3.81), traditional remedies can be harmful if not correctly used (x̄=3.74), they are more affordable and accessible (x̄=3.85), and natural remedies are better for our health (x̄=3.83).
 Regarding their level of perception to utilize traditional medicine, Table 2 reveals that majority (70.0%) of rural farmers had a high level of perception.
 The result implies that higher proportion of the respondents had favourable disposition to the use of traditional medicine in treatment of different diseases in their communities.
 Perception plays a central role in influencing behavior.
 When rural farmers perceive traditional medicine favorably, they are more likely to utilize it regularly, recommend it to others, and support its preservation and promotion (Mbah and Ekweanya, 2019).

 Table 2: Distribution of the respondents according to their perception towards traditional medicine